TwentyFourMinutes/Venflow/docs/docfx/guides/operations/query.md

 ## Query data without relations

 Your `Database` class exposes `Table<T>` properties which expose query operations.
-In Venflow queries are based on hand-written SQL, however for very simple scenarios there are generators which do the job for you.
+In Venflow queries are based on hand-written SQL.
 In this case we query the first 10 blogs in the database.

 ```cs
 await using var database = new BlogDatabase(); // You should register this in a Transient/Scoped your IOC Container.